-Distinguishing Characteristics: White Female, Blonde hair, Blue eyes, April was missing her upper front teeth at the time of her 1986 disappearance
+Distinguishing Characteristics: Caucasian Female, Blonde hair, Blue eyes, April was missing her upper front teeth at the time of her 1986 disappearance

 Clothing/Jewelry Description: A white leotard, a lavender dress, a white sweater, and white leather dress shoes

 Details of Disappearance